-It is possible some 1 million healthcare workers have been infected with the pandemic coronavirus, as public health officials report that there are likely 10 unknown COVID-19 cases for every one that is documented overall in the United States.
+It is possible 1 million healthcare workers have been infected with COVID-19, as public health officials report there likely are 10 unknown cases for every one that is documented.

-As of June 28, 2020, the Centers for Disease Control and Prevention reported that there were 87,348 COVID-19 infections in healthcare workers, with 470 deaths.
-However, the precise count is likely much higher, as the CDC data came from limited reports.
+As of July 1, the Centers for Disease Control and Prevention (CDC) reported 88,763 COVID-19 infections in healthcare workers with 483 deaths.1 However, the precise count likely is much worse, as the CDC data came from limited reports.
 These limitations include the many asymptomatic cases or those with symptoms who were never tested.
-Applying the 10-fold formula to the national case count as of June 28 reveals a staggering total of 25 million cases.

-“[That is] one of the realities, because this virus causes so much asymptomatic infection,” Robert Redfield, CDC director, said at a recent press conference.
-“And again, we don’t know the exact number.
-There are ranges between 20% to as high as 80% in different groups.
+“[That is] one of the realities because this virus causes so much asymptomatic infection,” CDC Director Robert Redfield, MD, said at a recent press conference.
+“Again, we don’t know the exact number.
+There are ranges between 20%, as high as 80% in different groups.
 The traditional approach of looking for symptomatic illness and diagnosing it obviously underestimated the total amount of infections.”

-The CDC now has more serology tests and the new assays for antibodies, he added.
-These diagnostics clearly suggest the numbers are much higher than the official tallies, perhaps by a range of multiples from five to one to 12 to one, he said.
+The CDC is using more serology tests and the new assays for antibodies, Redfield added.
+These diagnostics clearly suggest the numbers are much higher than the official tallies, perhaps by a range of multiples from 5 to 1, to 12 to 1, he noted.

-“I think a good rough estimate right now is 10 to one,” he said.
-“I wanted to highlight that, because at the beginning we were seeing diagnosis in cases of individuals that presented in hospitals and emergency rooms and nursing homes.
+“I think a good rough estimate right now is 10 to 1,” Redfield said.
+“I wanted to highlight that because at the beginning, we were seeing diagnosis in cases of individuals who presented in hospitals, emergency rooms, and nursing homes.
 We were selecting for symptomatic or higher-risk groups.
-There wasn’t a lot of testing that was done of younger-age asymptomatic individuals.”
+There wasn’t a lot of testing that was done of younger-age, asymptomatic individuals.”